bangsluke/bangsluke.github.io/docusaurus/docs/Project Set Up to Release/2Initiation.md

     - `yarn create vite my-app --template react-ts`
     - Then follow the instructions in the terminal
       - Note: For "package name" use the name of the app
-    - For other possible Vite options see [here](https://vitejs.dev/guide/#scaffolding-your-first-vite-project)
+    - For other possible Vite options see <a href="https://vitejs.dev/guide/#scaffolding-your-first-vite-project" target="_blank">here</a>
   - `cd my-app` - Change directory to the new React app
 	- `yarn` - Install the dependencies
 	- `yarn dev` - Start the React app